Table of Contents

 If you have any questions, don't hesitate to ask on the Discord or start a discussion about it.

-Distributing mods
+Distributing Mods

 To distribute your mod to other people, you can simply run dotnet cake --target Publish.
 This task will automatically create a zip archive that you can share.